glitchyapp/glitchy_gem/README.md

 end
 ```

-This Gem with work with Rails 2.3.x and up
+This gem will work with Rails 2.3.x and up